 Considering that it is a free tool, you can’t help but think there is a catch somewhere.
 But rest assured, Duplichecker does not save any content or work you submit for review.
 Their algorithms are not designed to save any content to their database, be it images or other forms of content.

 Our final word on Duplichecker?
 It’s a good, free tool to have in your tool stack—especially if you produce content for your website.

 However, it does lack in specific areas.
-It’s unable to pick up quotes, syndicated content, and probably won’t show every instance of where your content has been plagiarized.
+It’s unable to pick up quotes or syndicated content and probably won’t show every instance where your content has been plagiarized.

 The bottom line?
 I’d recommend Duplichecker to small businesses with limited content production.
 But if you produce lots of SEO content or invest in content from freelance writers, you’d be better off with a more reliable alternative like Copyscape.